Field of bluebonnets at Bluebonnet Park in Ennis

 One of my favorite sights – bluebonnets against a colored fence

-NOTE: just after passing the spot of that last photo, you will notice a large open, unfenced field to your left when driving south.
+NOTE: just after passing the spot of that last photo, you’ll pass a large open, unfenced field to your left when driving south.
 It is legal to take photos in the flowers in this area.
-You can’t miss the spot, because pretty much everyone else in Dallas will be parked at the side of the road to join you.
+You can’t miss the spot.
+Pretty much everyone else in Dallas will be parked at the side of the road to join you.

 Just short of the intersection with FM 813 is a mixed flower field, providing a colorful mix of red and violet from the bluebonnets and Indian paintbrush.

-The rest of the way to Ennis, there are more scattered fields and front yards of wildflower blooms worth stopping for, but needing to get to Bluebonnet Park with sufficient time to take photos before sundown, we headed straight to town.
+The rest of the way to Ennis, there are more scattered fields and front yards of wildflower blooms worth stopping for.
+With time running short, though, we headed straight for Bluebonnet Park.
 Bluebonnet Park, on the far west end of town, is normally just a city recreation area with some hiking areas, a meadow for picnics, a small fishing pond, and a few ball fields.
 During bluebonnet season, however, the meadow at the far northeast corner of the park comes alive with wildflowers.
-If you want to have your photo taken “in” the bluebonnets, this is probably your best and safest spot to do so.
+If you want to have your photo taken “in” the bluebonnets, this is probably your best and safest spot.
 Admission to the park is free.

 My beautiful wife Prita having her picture taken with the flowers